ljbergman/UWNews/README.md

 # Ukraine War News
-Get the latest headlines related to the war in Ukraine from 6 different news outlets Read complete articles from 6 different news outlets by clicking on the loaded links
+Get the latest headlines related to the war in Ukraine from 6 different news outlets.
+Read complete articles from 6 different news outlets by clicking on the loaded links

 # What you can do
 - Pick news outlet by clicking on it´s button